Defra has updated its July average carcase weight figures and, in turn its monthly UK pigmeat production figure.

 For most of this year, UK pig supplies have been trending above 2024.
-However, the July figure clean pig slaughter figure was 29,000 head below the same month in 2024.
+However, the July figure clean pig slaughter figure was 29,000 head below the same month last year.

 Breaking the July 2025 figure down within the UK, 683,000 clean pigs were slaughtered in England and Wales, 19,000 in Scotland and 157,000 in Northern Ireland.